 I have a beagle named Black Jack.
 He is one year old!
 He is WAY cute, but sometimes he is a handful.
 He likes to dig in our yard (sometimes in inappropriate places), snatch things out of the trash, and beg for food.
 He is also good with cuddles and loves to go running with me in the early morning through my neighborhood.

-seventeenth nineteenth year teaching, and I have been involved with GATE/Honors education for seventeen of those years.
+seventeenth twenty-third year teaching, and I have been involved with GATE/Honors education for 21 of those years.